FAQ

 How can I get better at solving regular American crosswords?

-Don’t bother memorizing lists of words.
-The best way to get better at crosswords is to do more crosswords.
-Fortunately, there are lots to choose from.
-If, like many people, you solve only the New York Times and you’re looking to get better, here are my recommendations based on what day of the week you stop doing them:
+If, like many folks, you solve only the New York Times crossword and you’re looking to get better, here are my recommendations based on where you are in that solving journey: